Rachel Roy Plus Size Collection

 Rachel Roy has many reasons to smile.
 Her fashion label has a new partner and now offers a plus-size “Curvy” option.
 This is great news for the plus size community.
 We’re always in search for brands that support plus shopping.
 The Rachel Roy plus size collection is available in sizes up to 24.

-The Rachel Roy brand is relaunched it’s main line and expanded into plus-size with her partnership with new parent company, Topson Downs.
-The contemporary Rachel Rachel Roy line had 7-year exclusive deal with Macy’s which has ended.
-Beside adding a plus-size collection the relaunch expanded to include dresses, swimwear (currently not available in plus sizes) with plans to get into jewelry and home goods.
+The Rachel Roy brand is relaunched it’s mainline and expanded into plus-size with her partnership with new parent company, Topson Downs.
+The contemporary Rachel Rachel Roy line had a 7-year exclusive deal with Macy’s which has ended.
+Besides adding a plus-size collection the relaunch expanded to include dresses, swimwear (currently not available in plus sizes) with plans to get into jewelry and home goods.
 As well as growing her wholesale distribution list to include Nordstrom and Lord & Taylor.
-The higher priced main line Rachel Roy New York will be back in stores spring 2017.
+The higher priced mainline Rachel Roy New York will be back in stores spring 2017.

 Roy spoke on who her line is for.
 “It was created as a need that I had to look the same way at eight in the morning and eight at night,” said Roy of the aesthetic of her high-priced line.
 “Basically, it’s for working woman.
 If you’re not working, then it’s for women who have very full lives.”

 Comparing her designer and contemporary brands, Roy said, “Rachel Roy is the bigger sister to Rachel Rachel Roy.
 She is at a point in her career where she can afford that price point.
 Everything can last in her wardrobe, whereas Rachel Rachel Roy can have more fun with prints and colors and take more chances.”